 ESMA's final Guidelines of January 2020 have expressly addressed the issue of correcting reports in the case of collateral, margin and re-use update reports (Table 2, field 98/Table 3, field 20/Table 4, field 18, Action Type = COLU/MARU/REUU).
 These are end-of-day reports, so any mistakes to be corrected before the reporting deadline --- that is, on the Event Date of those reports or on the next business day --- should not be corrected using a correction report (Table 2, field 98/Table 2, field 20/Table 2, field 18, Action Type = CORR).
 Instead, a corrected version of the report should be sent, which will over-write the previous report.

-Correction reports should only be used if the correction is to be made subsequent to their reporting deadlines, which is the business day after the date as of which these reports measure the outstanding balance of collateral (p.18, para.75).
-For example, if a collateral, margin or re-use update report for the end of the day on Monday is made by midnight on Tuesday, no corrections should be reported until Wednesday.
-Instead, a corrected collateral, margin or re-use update report should be made before the reporting deadline.
+Correction reports should only be used if the correction is "back-dated", that is, they are to be made subsequent toafter their reporting deadlines deadline, which is the business day after the date as of which these reports measure the outstanding balance of collateral (p.18, para.75).
+For example, if in the case of a collateral, margin or re-use update report, if a report for the end of the day on Monday is made by midnight on Tuesday, no corrections should be reported until Wednesday.
+Instead, a corrected collateral, margin or re-use update report, as the case may be, should be made before the reporting deadline.
 This will over-write the incorrect report if it is received by the trade repository before the reporting deadline.
-After the initial collateral, margin or re-use update report has been made and the reporting deadline has passed, corrections should be made using correction reports (Table 2, field 98/Table 3, field 20/Table 4, field 18, Action Type = CORR), except in the case of corrections to collateral against a net exposure (Table 2, field 73, Net Collateralization of Exposure = TRUE).
+After the initial collateral, margin or re-use update report has been made and the reporting deadline has passed, subsequent corrections should be made using correction reports (Table 2, field 98/Table 3, field 20/Table 4, field 18, Action Type = CORR), except in the case of corrections to collateral against a net exposure (Table 2, field 73, Net Collateralization of Exposure = TRUE).
 In the latter case, a correction report would require a UTI, which is not applicable for net collateralization.
 Therefore, a corrected version of the collateral update report would be sent to the trade repository.